SAP-samples/teched2022-DA261/exercises/multi-environment/ex1/README.md

     ![](images/Multi-Environemnt-HCC.png)

-    *Multi-Environment SAP HANA Cloud Central.*
+    *Multi-Environment edition of SAP HANA Cloud Central.*

     ![](images/Cloud-Foundry-HCC.png)

-    *Cloud Foundry SAP HANA Cloud Central.*
+    *Previous edition of SAP HANA Cloud Central.*

     Some of the differences include:

-    * The Cloud Foundry tooling is accessed from the Cloud Foundry space level under the SAP HANA Cloud tab
+    * The previous edition of the tooling is accessed from the Cloud Foundry space level under the SAP HANA Cloud tab
     * The multi-environment tooling is accessed from the SAP BTP sub-account page, under the SAP HANA Cloud subscription
     * The URL used to access the tools is different
-    * The multi-environment version does not have the Cloud Foundry organization and space drop downs
+    * The multi-environment edition does not have the Cloud Foundry organization and space drop downs
     * The multi-environment SAP HANA Cloud Central includes a link that when clicked, displays the subaccount roles assigned to the current user
-    * The Cloud Foundry SAP HANA Cloud Central includes a link that when clicked, displays the Cloud Foundry space roles assigned to the current user
+    * The previous edition of SAP HANA Cloud Central includes a link that when clicked, displays the Cloud Foundry space roles assigned to the current user
     * The multi-environment tooling lists SAP HANA Cloud instances created with either set of the tooling
-    * The Cloud Foundry tooling does not list the SAP HANA Cloud instances created with the multi-environment tooling
+    * The previous edition of SAP HANA Cloud Central does not list the SAP HANA Cloud instances created with the multi-environment tooling
-    * Within the SAP HANA database explorer, the Add Instance dialog does not show the Cockpit or
+    * The multi-environment tooling does not include HDI Containers as an instance type in the Add Instance dialog
-    * The instance mapping in the multi-environment version provides instance mapping via the action menu item Manage Configuration.
+    * The instance mapping in the multi-environment edition provides instance mapping via the action menu item Manage Configuration.
 This is demonstrated in the exercise below.

 ## Exercise 1.2 Instance Mapping

 If you are using the SAP Business Application Studio to deploy native SAP HANA artifacts into an HDI container and have created the SAP HANA instance using the multi-environment tooling, a mapping will need to be created to map the SAP HANA Cloud instance into an existing Cloud Foundry organization and space.
+If this is not added, an error such the below will occur during initial project creation.

+    Generating SAP HANA Database Project
+    Creating the Cloud Foundry service instance "FlightReservation-hdidb-ws-f5hhr" An error occurred while creating the service: Error: Failed to create the service "FlightReservation2-hdidb-ws-f5hhr"; Service broker error: Service broker hana-broker failed with: Can not create service instance 'FlightReservation-hdidb-ws-f5hhr':
+    There is no database available.
+Ensure that you have a database available in space 'dev' within organization 'DansCFOrg'.

 1. Determine the Cloud Foundry Organization ID.